Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.

 Bui Tran Phuong, PhD

-Phuong became president of Hoa Sen University in Ho Chi Minh City in 1996.
-She holds a bachelor’s in history from Paris I University (1972), a master’s from Paris VII University (1994), a master’s in business administration from United Business Institutes (Belgium, 2003), and in 2008 received her doctorate from Lyon 2 University in Lyon, France.
+Phuong holds a bachelor’s in history from Paris I University (1972), a master’s from Paris VII University (1994), a master’s in business administration from United Business Institutes (Belgium, 2003), and in 2008 received her doctorate from Lyon 2 University in Lyon, France.
 Phuong has taught at Marie Curie High School in Ho Chi Minh City, Can Tho University, Pedagogy University of Ho Chi Minh City, and Hoa Sen University.
 She has been head of the French Department, head of the Office Management Department, and vice president of International Affairs.

-As Hoa Sen’s president, Phuong has helped the university become a sustainable institution and grow from occupational training school to university.
+During her tenure as president of Hoa Sen University, Phuong helped the university become a sustainable institution and grow from occupational training school to university.
 She gathered educators from diverse backgrounds, many of whom are also entrepreneurs, foreign professors, Viet Kieu (overseas Vietnamese), and graduates of overseas institutions.
 She has researched contemporary and cultural history and the history of Vietnamese women.
-Phuong is a core faculty member for SIT Study Abroad and has lectured on gender and social change and led discussions between SIT and local Hoa Sen University students.
+Phuong is a core faculty member for SIT Study Abroad and has lectured on gender and social change and led discussions between SIT and local university students.

 Pham Quoc Loc, PhD